Hurricane Milton plows across Florida, at least 4 dead - NewsBreak

 “We have flooding in places and to levels that I’ve never seen, and I’ve lived in this community for my entire life,” he said in a video posted online Thursday morning.

-Before Milton even made landfall, it started unleashing tornadoes in southern Florida.
+Before Milton even made landfall, heavy rain and tornadoes lashed parts of southern Florida Wednesday morning, with conditions deteriorating throughout the day.
 One twister touched down in the lightly populated Everglades and crossed Interstate 75.
 Another apparent tornado hit in Fort Myers, snapping tree limbs and tearing a gas station’s canopy to shreds.

+Four people were killed in tornadoes there, the St. Lucie County Sheriff’s Office said.

-Before the hurricane arrived, about 125 homes were destroyed, many of them mobile homes in communities for senior citizens, said Kevin Guthrie, director of the Florida Division of Emergency Management.
+About 125 homes were destroyed before the hurricane came ashore, many of them mobile homes in communities for senior citizens, said Kevin Guthrie, the director of the Florida Division of Emergency Management.

 About 90 minutes after making landfall, Milton was downgraded to a Category 2 storm.
 By early Thursday, the hurricane was a Category 1 storm with maximum sustained winds of about 85 mph (135 kph) and leaving the state near Cape Canaveral.